Canon 1D C vs Sony A6400

 - More affordable: Was introduced into a lower priced category (94 percent cheaper at launch).

 - More modern: Reflects 6 years and 9 months of technical progress since the 1DC launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the A6400 emerges as the winner of the match-up (17 : 14 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the A6400 is the clear winner of the contest (18 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 1D C and the Sony A6400 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 1DC and the A6400 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.